edsml-sm1122/irp/README.md

 This repository houses the codebase and additional resources for the research conducted on utilizing Multilayer Perceptrons (MLPs) and Long Short-Term Memory networks (LSTMs) as surrogate models in the domain of hybrid wave downscaling.
 The objective is to predict Significant Wave Height (SWH) at coastlines from wave-related parameters at offshore 25m contour points.
 The research investigates the model's performance and generalization abilities across different spatial and temporal scales.

-The research location. [map](https://github.com/ese-msc-2022/irp-sm1122/blob/main/codeFinal/datapre/map.html) The models predict from wave related variables at red points (25m contour) to blue points(coastline).
+The research location is shown [here](https://github.com/ese-msc-2022/irp-sm1122/blob/main/codeFinal/datapre/map.html) The models predict from wave related variables at red points (25m contour) to significant wave height at blue points(coastline).

 ---